adamhinton/CMDBuddy/README.md

 - **Styled-components** : Takes in user's dark/light mode preference to dynamically display theming.
 App is wrapped in styled-components' ThemeProvider to enable this.

+#### Form Management

+- **react-hook-form**: Uses r-h-f's powerful form management tools for submission and validation
+- **zod**: Uses Zod schemas based on the graphQL tables to validate submitted Commands and Parameters

 #### State Management

 - **Redux**: Used for managing the state of user-generated commands and parameters.
 Holds the list of commands, dark mode preference, auth information.